 Difference Between a Sober Living and a Halfway House

 Sober living homes and halfway houses are pretty similar.
 They both produce a substance-free living environment for individuals struggling with addiction, but they also vary in numerous ways.

 Treatment centers originally created halfway houses to present patients with a sober home after completing inpatient treatment or while attending outpatient treatment.
 The focus was on isolating the user from their former toxic environment so they could recover in a supportive, sober atmosphere.

 Halfway houses have enhanced treatment results for many patients.
-That being said, halfway houses have a few drawbacks that sober living homes don’t.
+That being said, halfway houses have a few drawbacks that sober living homes do not.

 Halfway houses typically have a limit on how long somebody can reside at the residence.
-Tenants are usually obliged to depart after a determined length of time, regardless of whether they’re ready.
+Tenants are usually obligated to depart after a determined length of time, regardless of whether they are ready.